wifinigel/wiperf/README.md

 # Documentation

-The documentation for Wiperf is currently under developement.
-Please check back regularly for updates.
+The current documentation for Wiperf is available below.
+This dcumentation is subject to regular updates as new features are added.

 ## WLANPi Docs